aucad/cge/README.md

 make attacks
 ```

-**Run comparisons.** For comparison of the above baseline attacks, run more experiments.
+**Run more experiments.** Run more experiments to compare with the above baseline attacks.
 🕒 A performance test takes 30 min -- 3 h, and the other experiments take 1--2 days.

 <pre>